cartheur-research/aiventure-joi/README.md

 * Ideal controller
 	- Standing and walking
 * Animation training
-	- Data storage and entropy
+	- Data storage
+	- Replay quality
+* Experience and entropy

 ![ops-check-2025](/images/ops-check.png)
 _A shot from the perspective of joi_